-The REF TERM jumper J19 located on the rear of the card near the white multi-pin connector, selects the reference video termination impedance.
-Either $75\Omega$ or a high-Z ( $27k\Omega$ ) termination impedance can be selected by placing the jumper in the "75" (top justified) or "HI-Z" (bottom justified) positions, respectively.
+The REF TERM jumper J22 located on the rear of the card near the white multi-pin connectors, selects the reference video termination impedance.
+Either $75\Omega$ or a high-Z $(27k\Omega)$ termination impedance can be selected by placing the jumper in the "75" (top justified) or "HI-Z" (bottom justified) positions, respectively.

-9.2.
+8.2.
 SELECTING WHETHER LOCAL FAULTS WILL BE MONITORED BY THE GLOBAL FRAME STATUS